-Where viability for 100% affordable housing provision cannot be achieved, an element of market housing may be included within a rural exception scheme, to provide sufficient cross-subsidy to facilitate the delivery of affordable homes.
+Where viability for 100% affordable housing provision cannot be achieved, and provided an evidenced need is also established, an element of local market housing (in accordance with the Stratford-on-Avon Development Requirements SPD) may be included to provide sufficient cross-subsidy to facilitate the delivery of affordable homes.

 - 7.21.
 In response to Question 7 of the village survey, 82% of respondents agreed or strongly agreed that priority for new housing should be given to those with a local connection.
 Core Strategy Policy CS.15 Distribution of Development supports the development of small-scale community-led affordable housing schemes brought forward to meet a need identified by that community.
 For the purposes of Policy BINDP2 community-led housing schemes will be able to demonstrate a formal decision of support of the Parish Council.
-Such proposals will also be able to demonstrate they are by an established parish-based community group, or a parish-based community group created for the purposes of bringing forward such a proposal; OR they are brought forward by a registered social housing provider.
+Such proposals will also be able to demonstrate they are by an established parish-based community group, or a parish-based community group created for the purposes of bringing forward such a proposal; or they are brought forward by a registered social housing provider.
 All proposals for community-led housing will also have to provide evidence of community engagement and support for the project. - 7.22.
 One of the ways local needs can be demonstrated is through a housing need survey or other comparable up-to-date evidence of local housing need. - 7.23.
-A person has a local connection if one or more of the following is true:
+A person has a local connection if one or more of the following is true: - They were born in the parish where the site is located or whose parent(s) were ordinarily residents in that parish at the time of birth;

-- They were born in the parish where the site is located or whose parent(s) were ordinarily residents in that parish at the time of birth; - They currently live in the parish and has done so for at least the past twelve months; - They previously lived in the parish and did so for a continuous period of not less than three years; - They currently work in the parish and have done so continuously for at least the past twelve months and for an average of not less than 16 hours per week; - They currently have a close family member (i.e. mother, father, brother, sister, son, daughter) living in the parish who has done so for a continuous period of not less than three years. - 7.24.
+- They currently live in the parish and has done so for at least the past twelve months; - They previously lived in the parish and did so for a continuous period of not less than three years; - They currently work in the parish and have done so continuously for at least the past twelve months and for an average of not less than 16 hours per week; - They currently have a close family member (i.e. mother, father, brother, sister, son, daughter) living in the parish who has done so for a continuous period of not less than three years. - 7.24.
 In the summer of 2016, Bishop's Itchington Parish Council, with the help of Warwickshire Rural Community Council and volunteers from the BINDP working group, conducted a Housing Needs Survey (HNS).
 Of 1,000 survey forms circulated, 282 households responded.
 It was concluded that there was a need for 14 new homes in the parish for households with a local connection.
-This survey, after almost five years, is now nearing the end of its usefulness and applicants seeking approval for local needs housing under policy BINDP2 of the NDP may have to provide more up to date evidence of local need.
-At the time of writing, the parish council has not committed to updating the HNS. - 7.25.
+This survey, after almost five years, is now nearing the end of its usefulness and applicants seeking approval for local needs housing under policy BINDP2 of the NDP may have to provide more up to date evidence of local need. - 7.25.
 Policy BINDP2 also seeks to ensure that any new affordable housing is provided in perpetuity to benefit future residents of the area.
 This will be secured through a legal agreement. - 7.26.
-In some instances, where viability for 100% affordable housing provision cannot be achieved, an element of market housing may be included to provide sufficient cross-subsidy to facilitate the delivery of affordable housing.
+In some instances, where viability for 100% affordable housing provision cannot be achieved, an element of local market housing (in accordance with the Stratford-on-Avon Development Requirements SPD) may be included to provide sufficient cross-subsidy to facilitate the delivery of affordable housing.
 In such cases, landowners will be required to provide additional supporting evidence in the form of an open book development appraisal for the proposal containing inputs assessed and verified by a chartered surveyor.